How to Say "The fish goes to the rainbow hill to look for the blanket" in Korean | Korean Expression

 What does "The fish goes to the rainbow hill to look for the blanket" mean in Korean?

-The Korean sentence "물고기가 담요를 찾으러 무지개 언덕에 가요." translates to "The fish goes to the rainbow hill to look for the blanket." in English. "물고기가 담요를 찾으러 무지개 언덕에 가요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "물고기가 담요를 찾으러 무지개 언덕에 가요." translates to "The fish goes to the rainbow hill to look for the blanket." in English.
+When you say "물고기가 담요를 찾으러 무지개 언덕에 가요.", you are not just translating — you are adopting a Korean mindset.
+The sentence carries the warmth of nature's beauty.

 Pronunciation guide: mulgogiga damyoreul chateureo mujigae eondeoke gayo.